exosite-garage/synapse_nodes/README.md

 ========================================
 (1) Get a node CIK for each node from your Exosite account.
-Go to your Exosite account in Portals (https://portals.exosite.com) and add a new device using the following information:
+Go to your Exosite account in Portals (https://portals.exosite.com) and add a new device using the following information:<br>
-  Device Type: Generic
+  Device Type: Generic<br>
-  Device Timezone: ---> Select your timezone
+  Device Timezone: ---> Select your timezone<br>
-  Device Location: ---> Provide any descriptive location Device Name: ---> Any name you want to provide
+  Device Location: ---> Provide any descriptive location<br>
+  Device Name: ---> Any name you want to provide<br>

-For additional documentation on adding a new device: http://exosite.com/developers/documentation?cid=1009
+For additional documentation on adding a new device:<br>
+http://exosite.com/developers/documentation?cid=1009

 (2) Open the SNAP script in this project that you want to program to a SNAP